saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 - -e "command"

-All global commands, except regex search, can be executed immediately upon starting Hydra.
-This is beneficial for sharing state with other users.
+All global commands, except regular expression search, can be executed immediately upon starting Hydra.
+This is beneficial for sharing the state with other users.
 Provide them with a snapshot and a position URL (using the `u` command) and have them open it using: `hydra -e "j <position URL>"`.

 ## Router Pane